jleandroj/Microarray_analysis/README.md

 # Microarray analysis

-Thi is a script about GEO and microarrays.
+Thi is a script about GEO, limma and microarrays.

 The main objective of this short pipeline is to show a example to call quickly your data.